MCDMSociety/MOrepo/ReadMe.md

 Current maintainers of sub-repositories are Sune Lauth Gadegaard <sgadegaard@econ.au.dk>, Lars Relund <junk@relund.dk> and Thomas Stidsen <thst@dtu.dk>.

 Current contributors to the repository are S.L.
 Gadegaard, A. Klose, L.R.
 Nielsen, C.R.
 Pedersen, K.A.
 Andersen, D. Tuyttens, J. Teghem, Ph.
-Fortemps, K. Van Nieuwenhuyze and T. Stidsen.
+Fortemps, K. Van Nieuwenhuyze and M.P.
+Hansen.

 Usage
 -----

 Instances can be downloaded in different ways depending on usage:

--   If you want a whole sub-repository, download it as a zip file on GitHub.
+-   If you want a whole sub-repository, download it as a zip file or clone it on GitHub.
 -   Browse to a single instance and download it using the raw format at GitHub.
 -   Use the R package `MOrepoTools` to download instances.